Table of contents

 As always, to make sure your business is prepared and stays in compliance, we recommend that you discuss these upcoming changes to the New Jersey minimum wage with your accountant and lawyer.
 This article does not constitute legal advice.

-As of January 1, 2022, New Jersey’s minimum wage increased to $13 per hour for most employees, which was $5.75 more than the current federal minimum wage.
-That increases to $14.13 per hour on Jan.
-1 2023.
+As of January 1, 2022, New Jersey’s minimum wage will increase to $13 per hour for most employees, which is $5.75 more than the current federal minimum wage.
 However, there are exceptions:

-Tipped employees must be paid a minimum cash wage of $5.13 per hour.
-The total minimum wage that a tipped employee earns must be greater than or equal to $14.13 per hour in 2023, including tips.
+- Tipped employees must be paid a minimum cash wage of $5.13 per hour.
+The total minimum wage that a tipped employee earns must be greater than or equal to $13 per hour, including tips.
 This is in accordance with new regulations for tipped employees.

 Is the minimum wage going up in New Jersey?